Ramesh-R05/cci-rss-service/README.md

 **/rss/{site}**

-A simple feed of the most recent articles.
+A simple feed of the most recent content.
 Returns the content title, url, description and image only.

 ###Full Content